How to Properly Store Biohazardous Medical Waste

-In Arizona there are very specific requirements for the proper storage of biohazardous medical waste.
-Many medical practices and businesses unintentionally break the rules set forth by the Arizona Department of Environmental Quality (ADEQ).
+When it comes to the storage of biohazardous medical waste, many medical practices and businesses unintentionally break the rules set forth by the Arizona Department of Environmental Quality (ADEQ).

-- The area must be protected from contamination and contact with water, rain, wind and animals (including birds).
+The area must also be protected from contamination and contact with water, rain, wind and animals (including birds).
 Generators must make sure that medical waste storage does not become a breeding ground for rodents and insects.

-- Medical waste containers that have spilled must be repackaged and re-labeled.
+Medical waste containers that have spilled must be repackaged and relabeled.
 Surfaces soiled by the spill must be thoroughly cleaned and disinfected.

 Turn to the Experts